 4. Students and teacher sit in a circle.
 Teacher calls out a noun and go around the circle thinking of a word to go with it that demonstrates alliteration.
 Sample: Teacher’s word is “cat”.
 Students could answer with adjectives: clever, curious, cautious, cranky, careless, cuddly,courageous,calico, or verbs: cried,cuddled,climbed,crouched,cowered,cradled,clawed.
 A resulting sentence could be: The curious cat clawed the clothes in the laundry basket.

-Spice up the sentence
+Spice Up the Sentence

 The main lesson in these alliteration activities may seem a little outrageous for everyday writing but it serves a purpose.
 In a fun way your students will learn about alliteration and how it can spice up their writing.
 It will encourage them to add colorful words to their sentences.
-Take the time to point out and praise alliteration usage in the work they do.
+Take the time to point out and praise usage of this technique in the work they do.
 Their scintillating sentences will liven up the time you spend reading their work,too!